Updated: Sep 2, 2021

 Timeliness of Evidence – There is the problem of contemporary versus non-contemporary recalling of that evidence.
 How good and factual are memories decades old?
 How much should you trust in journals and recollections, affidavits and court testimony that came much later, when there was so much at stake by then?

 Language - What does “polygamy" mean? or “spiritual wifery,” “Plural marriage?”
 “Sealing?”
-Was it used to cover up instances of the “correct” system and to expose the “incorrect” system, or were these very different ideas that evolved the transformed that later got conflated through historical revisionism?
+Was languaging used to cover up instances of the “correct” system and to expose the “incorrect” system, or were these very different ideas that evolved the transformed that later got conflated through historical revisionism?

 Victorian Sensibilities - Semantics mixed with Victorian sensibilities have a fine way of creating inferences going both ways, some to condemnation, and others possibly to experimentation beyond intent.
 When many of Joseph’s wives were asked about their relationship with him, the uncomfortable request was often met with beating around the bush.
-Was that to avoid Victorian sensibilities or was it to be honest without tarnishing their current husband’s reputations associating polygamy as a Joseph doctrine?
+Was that to avoid Victorian sensibilities about sex or was it to be honest without tarnishing their current husband’s reputations associating polygamy as a Joseph doctrine?

 Riddles in the Dark

 To get to the heart of polygamy, one must grapple with the problems of early Mormon secrecy.
 The idea of secrecy in Mormonism evolved over time, and one could argue that it started when hierarchy was established.
 Simply allowing for a hierarchy of any kind encouraged teachings and ideas that were discussed in that group but not passed on to the greater body of the church.
-By 1940, the more charismatic Quorum of the Twelve soon began to take upon itself more implied authority and leadership.
+By 1940, the Quorum of the Twelve began to take upon itself more implied authority and leadership.
 With their mission successes in England and the sheer number of immigrants that would come to Kirtland, Missouri, and later Nauvoo, they were held in high standing among the English converts.
 Joseph Smith then began to rely more heavily upon the Twelve, as opposed to the standing High Council, to conduct internal church affairs, despite the revelation in Section 107 discussed earlier.
 The slow corruption of Section 107 could have been a practical response to the reality of things and their standing among the people as leaders but this exclusive standing would guarantee some abuses of insider secrets that would be hard to prove or manage if they were ever passed along.
 These leaders could always point to secret teachings that would get bona fide acceptance due to proximity of origin but would be hard to prove.
-It would be tempting to pass along personal beliefs in such a manner if you held such a high seat.
+It could be tempting to pass along personal beliefs in such a manner if you held such a high seat.
 While not necessarily accusing the early Brethren of malfeasance, simply pointing out how human nature works is essential.
 Most men would have been no stronger were they to have been in such a position.
 Thus, simply having a hierarchy invites secrets.
 It's the nature of power.
 That’s the baseline.

 Since prophets aren't perfect, a case can be made that the Anointed Quorum or at least some of their actions, were NOT approved by God, at least in terms of scriptural direction for such efforts.
 There was certainly no revelation that presented the Anointed Quorum as God’s will.
 Some have attempted to lay out the case that Joseph didn't establish this body, that he merely allowed it, or that it happened behind his back.
 Cases can be made in each of these arenas.
-At best, we can point to it as good-intentioned but ill-begotten effort at solving a trust deficit problem in the 1840's by whomever established it; at worst, it’s a full-throated secret combination.
+At best, we can point to it as good-intentioned but ill-begotten effort at solving a trust deficit problem in the 1840's; at worst, it’s a full-throated secret combination.

 Isaiah tells us: